signetlabdei/sem-example/README.md

 # The SEM workflow #

+---

+**NOTE**

+This section describes the contents of this repo.
+If you want a step-by-step guide on how to initialize your own SEM project, follow [this section](#Kickstarting-your-own-ns-3-simulation-campaign).

+---

-The file structure you see in this repo is meant to provide a reference on how to structure your SEM projects.
-What you see here is very similar to what you can expect to end up with when analyzing your very own ns-3 simulations using
-SEM: an ns-3 installation in the `ns-3` folder, a `results` folder containing the outcomes of the simulations you ran through SEM, a set of tools to inspect what your simulation is doing in the `visualization` folder, a script to obtain and plot some results called `analysis.py`, and a report showing the results of your analysis in the `report` folder.
+The file structure you see in this repo is meant to provide a reference on how to structure your SEM projects, and explain its components before you go on and create your own.
+What you see here is very similar to what you can expect to end up with when analyzing your very own ns-3 simulations using SEM: an ns-3 installation in the `ns-3` folder, a `results` folder containing the outcomes of the simulations you ran through SEM, a set of tools to inspect what your simulation is doing in the `visualization` folder, a script to obtain and plot some results called `analysis.py`, and a report showing the results of your analysis in the `report` folder.

 ## The ns-3 submodule ##